Last Updated: June 17, 2026

 This drug has thirteen patent family members in seven countries.

 The generic ingredient in GIMOTI is metoclopramide hydrochloride.
 There are fourteen drug master file entries for this compound.
-Thirty-five suppliers are listed for this compound.
+Thirty-eight suppliers are listed for this compound.
 Additional details are available on the metoclopramide hydrochloride profile page.

 AI Deep Research